Troubleshooting Government Macs: Common Problems and Fixes

 • Review the logs for any error messages that correlate with the issues you’re troubleshooting.

-This step provides clues about what might be causing the problem.
+This step provides clues about what might be causing the problem and helps when escalating to Tier 2 support.

 Network Issues